-15.1.
-Students who have had their fee liability reduced and payment has already been made (other than by student loan) that is above the fee liability will have the amount applied as a credit to their student record.
-If a student wishes to request the credit to be refunded they must contact the income office at <a href="mailto:feesingle-feesing
+15.1 Students who have had their fee liability reduced and payment has already been made (other than by student loan) that is above the fee liability, will have the amount applied as a credit to their student record.
+Please note that refunds can only be made back to source.
+If a student wishes to request the credit to be refunded, they must contact the Income Office at feesrefunds@bbk.ac.uk.